completementgaga/hwtools/README.md

 $ pip install hwtools
 ```

-We highly recommand the use of a virtual environment:
+We recommand the use of a virtual environment.
 For example, if you have Poetry installed, a simple method is
 to create a directory (say with path /my/directory/path)
 Then copy the pyproject.toml and poetry.lock to this directory.